SuvanshShukla/ovgu-magdeburg/03_ISEE/02_assignments/exercise9/whiteblack_box.md

 ![Control Flow Graph for the function](./whiteblack_box.svg)

-### What is the minimum number of test cases required to perform the coverage tests and ?
+### What is the minimum number of test cases required to perform the coverage tests `C0` and `C1` ?

+For `C0`-test, you would need at least 2 test cases.
+For `C1`-test, you would need at least four test cases.

+For `C1` the tests would be `while` - `true` & `false`, then `if` - `true` & `false`.

 ### State the logical and one specific test case as well as their executed path!

+The logical test case would be taking a number like 0.

+The test would flow like this:
+All variables would be initialized, then the code wouldn't enter the while loop because 0 is not greater than 0.
+Then the code would enter the if block on line 10 because result is equal to initial (since 0 is equal to 0).
+Then finally we would return `true` and the execution of the test would end.

+Path = (1, 2-4, 5, 10, 11)